How To Ease Itchy Skin During Pregnancy

-I'm in my second trimester and my stomach and boobs are already starting to itch and I think I'm seeing the start of a stretch mark!
-I've only gained six pounds since my BFP so stretch marks this early are impossible, right?
-If not, what can I do to at least ease the itching?
+I'm in my second trimester and my stomach and boobs are itchy and I think I'm seeing the start of a stretch mark!
+Are stretch marks possible this early?
+What can I do about the itching?

 Try not to stress over stretch marks, because there is nothing you can do to prevent them.
 Either you'll get them or you won't, and the decision-making factor has more to do with genetics than any fancy creams or balms you slather over your expanding body.
 Case in point: I gained 41 pounds during pregnancy and didn't get them — despite the fact that my boobs alone went from a 36B to a 38E.
 Turns out my mom didn't get them either.
 But rest assured I did have other body-altering repercussions, and to that I simply had to say, that's life.
-However, itching, which often accompanies stretching skin, is a symptom you can do something about.
+However, itching that accompanies stretching skin is a symptom you can do something about.
 Specifically:

 Keep the skin moisturized as best you can.
 Go for unscented stuff; it's less likely to irritate.